General Information

 • Once registered as UG or GR, the level cannot be changed after Census Day of the semester in which the course is taken.

-• Students may apply up to 6 credits of unused graduate-level coursework, while enrolled as a full-time undergraduate student, toward a Mines graduate degree.
+• Students may apply up to 12 credits of unused graduate-level coursework, registered as GR, while enrolled as a full-time undergraduate student, toward a Mines graduate degree.
 For students in a combined program, these credits are in addition to the 6 credits being counted toward both the undergraduate and graduate degrees as double counted courses.
-Combined students may petition the Office of Graduate Studies for an exception to this policy.

 • Financial aid may be impacted.
 Email finaid@mines.edu for more information on financial aid impacts.